boisgera/python-to-go/Variables.md

 ## Variables & Types

-Python is **dynamically typed**; the same variable can refer to several types of data
+Python is **dynamically typed**; the same variable can refer to several types of data.

 ```python
 a = 42        # a is an int